Acute lymphocytic leukemia

 Tests and procedures used to diagnose acute lymphocytic leukemia include:

 - Blood tests.
-Blood tests may reveal too many white blood cells, not enough red blood cells and not enough platelets.
+Blood tests may reveal too many or too few white blood cells, not enough red blood cells, and not enough platelets.
 A blood test may also show the presence of blast cells — immature cells normally found in the bone marrow.

 Bone marrow test.
-During bone marrow aspiration, a needle is used to remove a sample of bone marrow from the hipbone or breastbone.
+During bone marrow aspiration and biopsy, a needle is used to remove a sample of bone marrow from the hipbone or breastbone.
 The sample is sent to a lab for testing to look for leukemia cells.

 - Spinal fluid test.
 A lumbar puncture test, also called a spinal tap, may be used to collect a sample of spinal fluid — the fluid that surrounds the brain and spinal cord.
 The sample is tested to see whether cancer cells have spread to the spinal fluid.